RazikaBengana/holbertonschool-simple_shell/README.md

 The simple_shell project has been inspired by the real shell written by __*Ken Thompson*__ in 1971 (the first version of it was called "the Thompson shell").

-It controls the execution of the system using shell scripts, and allows users to do multiple limited tasks.
+It controls the execution of the operating system using shell scripts, and allows users to do multiple limited tasks, by entering some commands.
 All users interact with this simple_shell by using a terminal emulator.

 The goal of this project was to make us understand how the shell works by rewriting our own version.